Barcelona visitors can understand the power of Sagrada Familia by looking at one Tripadvisor snip:

 Do I need to cover up for the visit?

-Even though it’s a highly respected church it’s not necessary to cover your shoulders and legs, but use common sense 🙂
+Even though this Barcelona church is highly respected it’s not necessary to cover your shoulders and legs, but use common sense 🙂

 Can I change/cancel/get a refund on my booking?